Visit Christmas movie locations around the world

 Your Christmas in the Highlands should include:

-• A romantic stay in an authentic Scottish castle.
-The movie was filmed at Dalmeny House near Edinburgh, but you prefer a true Highlands escape, you’ll find equally atmospheric luxury castle stays in Pitlochry, Fort William and Argyll.
+- A romantic stay in an authentic Scottish castle.
+They filmed the movie at Dalmeny House near Edinburgh.
+If you prefer a true Highlands escape, try luxury castle stays.
+You’ll find equally atmospheric options in Pitlochry, Fort William, and Argyll

 8. Bridget Jones 2 (Austrian Alps)